Emadeddin-Beshtawi/city-explorer-api-/README.md

 Libraries: React.js /Bootstrap

 # Change Log

-Name of feature: create own API
+Name of feature:

+Searching for data from server and rendering results and map image based on data retrieved from search, then send data to weather-bit API created and render other results related to weather, and the movie db API .and MCV Architecture for the code structure, saving previously requested data in Cache.

-Estimate of time needed to complete: 30 mins
+Estimate of time needed to complete: 5 Hours

-Start time: 2
+Start time: 7:30 pm

-Finish time: 3
+Finish time: 10:00 pm

-Actual time needed to complete: 1 hour
+Actual time needed to complete: 3.5 Hours